-From matcha to hojicha, this dessert shop specialises in tea-based soft serves for those unbearably hot summer days.
+From matcha to hojicha, this dessert shop specialises in tea-based ice creams for those unbearably hot summer days.
 Order a cone straight up, or garnish with a selection of fruit, mochi and popped rice.
-Via Tokyo uses the highest grade matcha from a prestigious Kyoto tea house with over 150 years of experience, but if green tea isn’t to your liking, pop by ‘Reverse Wednesdays’ for hojicha and royal milk tea flavours.
+Via Tokyo uses the highest grade matcha from a prestigious Kyoto tea house with over 150 years of experience – but if green tea isn’t to your liking, pop by on ‘Reverse Wednesdays’ for hojicha and royal milk tea flavours.

 - Address: Shop 1A-1B, G/F, Leishun Court, 106-126 Leighton Rd, Causeway Bay

 - Phone: +852 2895 1116

 If typical tourist souvenirs aren’t your thing, hop on the MTR and journey to the end of the Island line to Latitude 22N for a rare studio and shop experience.
 Pioneered by Jesse Mc Lin and Julie Progin, the cerulean blue and mint studio feels more like an artist’s home than a warehouse.
 From porcelain pendant lighting to intimate noodle bowls, their designs pay homage to the history of Chinese porcelain, whilst remaining mindful of the modern home.
 Ask Jesse for a tour of his work station for the option of purchasing one-off experimental pieces.
 The studio opens by appointment only, so call ahead before you visit.

 - Address: Unit 16 B, Man Foong Industrial Building, Cheung Lee St, Chai Wan